Healthy Routines at Home and at School

 If you answered, “yes,” to either question, the student should stay home, contact your healthcare provider, and follow your school’s attendance reporting protocol.
 Students and those in their household should also stay home if they traveled to a high-risk state or country for non-essential activities in the past 14 days.

 If you answered, “no,” the student may attend school that day.
 Upon arrival, there will be a temperature check and a trained staff member will look for signs of illness such as flushed cheeks, rapid breathing or difficulty breathing (without recent physical activity), fatigue, or extreme fussiness.

 Staff and visitors will also follow these steps before entering the building.

 SY20-21 Immunization Requirements

 Ensuring your child receives the right vaccinations at the right age is one of the most important ways to help them stay healthy and keep serious diseases at a distance.
-An up-to-date immunization record is required for in-person attendance for Term 2.
+An up-to-date immunization record is required for in-person programming.

 Families who receive an offer for a classroom seat must have an immunization certification for their student submitted by their first day of in-person attendance.
 Students without documentation will not be permitted to attend school in person and will continue to learn at home.